villagecomputing/superpipe/docs/optimize.md

 <hr>

-First let's inspect the pipeline's statistics to figure out where there's room for improvement.
+In the previous step the pipeline had an accuracy score of 100%, but perhaps there's room for improvement on cost and speed.
+First let's view the cost and latency of each step to figure out which one is the bottleneck.

 [View notebook on Github](https://github.com/villagecomputing/superpipe/tree/main/docs/examples/web_scraping/web_scraping.ipynb)